JessieElorza/osticket-prereqs/README.md

 https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD
 </p>
 <p>
 Once inside the virtual machine open a webpage and Input the link above into the URL and download onto the virtual machine.
 Download This folder to get all the required folders to install osTicket and its dependencies.
-Right click on the zip folder and press extract all onto the desktop
+Right click on the zip folder and press extract all onto the desktop.
+Then, access your control panel to begin the stepsto enable IIS services to allow host websites, web applications, and other services.
 </p>
 <br />